jobisoft/encrypt-smime/README.md

 # encrypt-smime
-Automatically encrypting all incoming e-mails using an S/MIME certificate.
+Automatically encrypt all incoming e-mails using an S/MIME certificate.

 ## Why?
 Only a small percentage of incoming e-mails are encrypted, so almost all